leojackson/PsLogLite/docs/index.md

+title: PsLogLite
+description: PsLogLite is a lightweight procedural logging utility for use with any PowerShell script.

 # PsLogLite

 __PsLogLite__ is a lightweight procedural logging utility for use with any PowerShell script.
 It works by using proxy functions to override all default Write-* cmdlets with script functions that log their input.